Wackie's: History

 Wackie's is run by Lloyd "Bullwackie" Barnes, who was born in Trench Town, Jamaica, and moved to New York in 1967.
 He worked construction and bought the equipment for the studio at the nearby Sam Ash store.
 He started his studio at 4781 White Plains Road in The Bronx, as one of the earliest reggae studios in the country, with a record store named Wackie's House of Music nextdoor.
 Low on money, he had to be technically resourceful; his recording techniques added to the distinct quality of the sound.

 Barnes recorded upcoming and lesser-known artists, with a backing band called Wackie's Rhythm Force.
 One artists who released all his work on Wackies was Noel Delahaye, a roots reggae singer who released three albums.
 In 1979, Barnes recorded Solid C., Bobby D. and Kool Drop's "Wack Rap", an early hip-hop single.
 By that time, Barnes was recording established artists, including Johnny Osbourne, Wayne Jarrett, and Leroy Sibbles (after he left the Heptones).
-The label also released songs by Horace Andy and others that are now considered classics.
+The label also released songs by Horace Andy, including an album titled Dance Hall Style, and others that are now considered classics.
 Jamaican musician Milton Henry moved to New York in 1976 and worked for Wackie's, and recorded his first album there, Who Do You Think I Am (1985).

 In the 1980s the White Plains Road building was sold, and Wackie's moved to Englewood, New Jersey, and around 1998 (when Barnes returned from a lengthy period in Jamaica) moved back, to Boston Road in the Bronx.